What is the main purpose of this sprint? Define key objectives below.

 How will we keep in touch and stay up-to-date about progress?
 Should we schedule a follow-up meeting?

+Sprint planning meetings are the heart of agile development.
 For product-centric organizations, nothing drives progress more than sprint planning.
 Sprints are the foundation of any great agile development team.
-And the better you prepare for them, the more likely you are to accomplish your objectives.
-Get your team ready to get things done with our sprint planning template.

 Running a successful sprint planning session depends on three factors:

-Our meeting note template empowers your team to move through each step efficiently and effectively.
+Our meeting note template empowers your team to move through each step efficiently and effectively, maintaining your team's velocity.

-Whether you're diving into your product backlog to determine what tasks need to be done or you're fleshing out epics around specific issues, our flexible sprint planning template lets you focus on what you need to move forward.
+Whether you're diving into your product backlog to determine what tasks need to be done or you're fleshing out epics around specific issues, our flexible sprint planning template lets you focus on what you need to move the project forward this week.
 Tailor its structure to capture a high-level overview of your product vision as well as any details that impact the big picture.

 Alignment between product owners, scrum masters, and agile team members is integral to running a successful sprint.
 Our meeting note template cultivates crystal-clear communication through sharing capabilities.
 So even if some team members are not present for the planning session, everyone can be on the same page about responsibilities and expectations.

-Part of every great sprint planning session is defining what "done" is.
-This outline not only lets you lay out the steps needed to reach your goal, but it also enables your team to start taking action towards it right away.
+Part of every great sprint planning session is defining what "done" is for the project.
+This agenda template not only lets you lay out the steps needed to reach your goal, but it also enables your team to start taking action towards it right away.
 Our sprint planning template allows you to turn any note into an assignable action in any major workflow tool or platform with only a few simple clicks.